Excitement builds in Icelandic fishing town vying for Oscars glory

 During her visit to the town, Sanden danced with local choir girls and performed the song in the town’s wooden church, accompanied by an organ.

-“Locals are very proud of their community and in the long history of Husavik we have never had global attention like we are experiencing right now,” said Hinrik Wohler of the Husavik Chamber of Commerce and Tourism.
-(Reporting by Ilze Filks, Tommy Lund and Jagoda Darlak, editing by Sarah Morland and Estelle Shirbon)
+Reporting by Ilze Filks, Tommy Lund and Jagoda Darlak, editing by Sarah Morland and Estelle Shirbon

 Our Standards: The Thomson Reuters Trust Principles.